Award Winning Wine

 Distillery History

-Established in 1999, the Harris Organic vineyard has been nurtured by hand—every step from spring budburst to winter pruning is carried out with care by Duncan himself.
+Established in 1999, the Harris Organic vineyard has been nurtured by hand—every step from spring budburst to winter pruning is carried out with care by Duncan.

 Managed under organic viticulture principles, no synthetic fertilisers, herbicides, or pesticides are used in the vineyard.